shane-sarabdial/file_server-terrafrom/README.md

 ![amiid.png](./assets/ami%20id.png)

 Before we leave the console we need to create a key pair so we can SSH into our Amazon instance.
-Currently, this cannot be done through terraform and must be done in the console.
+Currently, this cannot be done through Terraform and must be done in the console.
 Navigate to "key pairs" under Network and Security and click "create key pair" on the upper right-hand side.
 Give your key pair a name, in my case I called it "file_server".
 Select RSA and .pem option then create the key pair.
 The key pair will download as a .pem file.
 I suggest saving it in your project folder and including it in the .gitignore.
 Copy the key name into the key_pair variable in your variable file.

 ![keypair.png](./assets/keypair.png)